txrun/snake-tutorial/README.md

 ![Screenshot3](https://github.com/txrun/snake-game/blob/master/screenshots/ss6.png)

 ###Generate food for the snake###
 The next step is to generate the food item at a random location for the snake to grow in length during the game.
-The x and y coordinates for the position of the food is randomly generated using the Math.random() , and since the values have a upper and lower bound (the dimensions of the canvas) the values are kept in range using the Math.floor().
+The x and y coordinates for the position of the food is randomly generated using the Math.random() , and since the values have an upper and lower bound (the dimensions of the canvas) the values are kept in range using the Math.floor().
 The food item is rendered in the same size of a single cell of the snake using the methods newFoodCoordinates() and renderFood().

 ```
 function newFoodCoordinates() {